DeviationTX/deviation/utils/genspeech/readme.txt

                                 (turning up or down).
 For example, AUX4_UP indicating knob has been turned up;
                                 and AUX4_DOWN indicating knob has been turned down.

-2. Place all the Switch to Alert Message files under "models" directory.
-There are 2 sample Alert Message files provided in the "models" directory.
-You can remove them before placing your own files.
+3. Place all the Switch to Alert Message files under "models" directory.
+There is a sample Alert Message file provided in the "models" directory.
+You can remove it before placing your own files.

 3. Run "genspeech" and it will generate a mapping file for each Switch to Alert Message file, such as model1.map, model2.map, etc.  The mapping file contains the mapping of Switches and their corresponding voice message number.
+Also included will be the global alerts.
 For example, below model1.map will be generated from the above Model1Alert.txt file.
    File: model1.map
+   Content: [... global alerts 0000-0019 and 1000-1016...]
-   Content: FMODE0:0100
+            FMODE0:0100
             FMODE1:0101
             HOLD1:0102
             HOLD0:0103